 Three-Year Cash Incentive Bonus.
-In September 2013, the Compensation Committee established a long-term cash incentive bonus for our executive officers based on predetermined, objective financial formula-based performance targets to be accomplished at the end of the third ensuing fiscal year or fiscal year 2016.
-The Compensation Committee believed that these financial performance targets, based on annual double-digit growth, if accomplished, would represent strong financial growth for the Company over the three year period.
-The financial metrics established for these payouts were based on the Company's total revenues (50 percent weight), earnings per share (25 percent weight) and EBITDA (25 percent weight).
-The three-year incentive bonus award amount was based on a target bonus amount as a percentage of fiscal year 2016 base salary of 20 percent for our President and CEO and President of MGL and 15 percent for our other executive officers.
-(For our three-year cash incentive bonuses awarded after fiscal year 2014, the bonus amount is based on base salary in the year the award is established and not at the effective salary at the end of the third year.)
-Based on the Company's financial performance, none of the target thresholds under the plan were achieved.
-Accordingly, there was no payout under the fiscal year 2014-2016 three-year, long term, cash incentive plan.
+In December 2012, the Compensation Committee established a long-term cash incentive bonus program for our executive officers based on predetermined, objective financial formula-based performance targets to be accomplished at the end of the third ensuing fiscal year.
+For any amount to be paid, the minimum predetermined financial metric thresholds must be surpassed; otherwise, no bonus amount will be paid.
+As reflected in the following table, the financial metrics for these payouts are reviewed and determined when each three-year award is established.
+The three-year incentive bonus award amount is based on a target bonus amount as a percentage of base salary of 20 percent for our President and CEO and 15 percent for our other executive officers.
+For all executive officers, the target bonus percentage and bonus amount is capped.
+Based on the Company's financial performance, we have only made a payout under our long-term cash incentive bonus program for the three-year performance period ending with FY2015.
+For the other three-year performance periods ending in FY2016 and FY2017, none of the target thresholds were achieved, so no payouts were made.